gvwilson/sensibleadventures/nardica/nardica.md

 "Well, up along 'Mundsen don't help us here," she'd retorted.
 "And anyway, how would you know what they got along there?
 You never ever been so far as Rothera."
-He'd scowled at that like he scowled at everything, but hadn't answered.
+He'd scowled at that like he scowled at everything and stalked away to lose himself in yet another game.

+It had been a year since Jeep's induction into the Marines.
+Iffy missed the bashful sixteen-year-old he had been, who loved to help his mother make curry and stammered every time a pretty boy spoke to him.
+"He'll come back eventually,"
+Mr. Mishra said the one time Iffy dared broach the subject, his tone making it clear that she shouldn't bring it up again.
+"It just takes some longer to find their way home than others."

-The sky was exactly as bright as it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely in an inside pocket of her coat.
+The sky was exactly as bright as it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely stowed inside her coat.
 She peeled her egg as she hurried up the street toward the grocery store, trying not to get grease from her fingers onto it as she devoured the rubbery white flesh and the warm yellow-brown yolk.
-A few people smiled and nodded hello as she went past.
+A couple of Aunt Naggie's friends smiled or waved as she went by.
 She nodded back,
-ignoring the others who sighed or shook their heads at the sight of yet another half-wild dredger child roaming the town.
+ignoring the others who sighed or shook their heads at the sight of a half-wild dredger child inland from the invisible line that separated the docks from the rest of town.

 Sandhu's grocery store was out of eggs.
 They had onions,
 though,
-and a whole case of dried green peppers that had come in from somewhere left vaguely unspecified.
+and a whole case of dried green peppers that had come in from somewhere unspecified.
 Little Mrs. Sandhu sliced a thumb-sized piece off one and wrapped it in waxed paper.
 "For your beautiful aunt,"
 she said over Iffy's protests,